Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/use-cases/gtfs-and-rt/1.ingest-ldes/README.md

 Then that service should POST the updated Linked Connections Event Stream members to the LDES server upon the next run
 ```
 ### Test Setup
 For this scenario we can use the [GTFS2LDES / Workflow / Server / Mongo](../../../support/context/gtfs2ldes-workflow-server-mongo/README.md) context.
-Please copy the [environment file (env.ingest)](./env.ingest) to a personal file (e.g. `env.user`) and fill in the mandatory arguments or, if available, append the specific `env.<gtfs-use-case>` file to your personal file.
+Please copy the [environment file (ingest.env)](./ingest.env) to a personal file (e.g. `user.env`) and fill in the mandatory arguments or, if available, append the specific `env.<gtfs-use-case>` file to your personal file.

-> **Note**: make sure to verify the settings in your personal `env.user` file to contain the correct file paths, relative to your system or the container where appropriate, etc. Also ensure that the file paths actually exist, if not, create then.
+> **Note**: make sure to verify the settings in your personal `user.env` file to contain the correct file paths, relative to your system or the container where appropriate, etc. Also ensure that the file paths actually exist, if not, create then.
 E.g.:
 >
 > for NMBS data set: `mkdir -p ~/data/gtfs/nmbs/lc/; mkdir ~/data/gtfs/nmbs/db/`
 >